-If you are new to Singapore and seem to be in a pickle on where to take your juniors out for a fun-filled weekend, we got you covered!
+If you are new to this country and seem to be in a pickle on where to take your juniors out for a fun-filled weekend, we got you covered!
 Water parks are almost mandatory in a weekend filled with joy and laughter, and luckily for you, there are more than a few kickass water parks in Singapore with different rides, unique structures and other watery amusement to keep you and your family in delirium for hours on end.
 To add on to what was previously covered in the first part of this series, here are a few more water parks to check out with your kids.

 Resorts World Sentosa presents you with more than just theatrics and casinos.
 If you are looking for fast slides and swashbuckling fun with your family, we are sure you won’t be disappointed with the thrills and spills that Adventure Cove Waterpark has got to offer.
 Resorts World Sentosa’s Adventure Cove Waterpark brings forth an entirely new dimension of exploration and stepping the game up with immersive water programmes.
 In between the swirling water slides and the beautifully exotic and colourful marine life at Adventure Cove Waterpark, we bet you and your juniors will be scooting around to have a go at everything!